Kod9K7ll9r/Kod9k7ll9r/README.md

-- 👋 Hi, call me @Kod9k7ll9r I’m coder freelance
+- 👋 Hi, call me @Kod9k7ll9r (code killer) I’m coder freelance
-- 👀 I’m interested in hacking, coding and everithing look for technology
+- 👀 I’m interested in hacking, coding and everithing look for new technology
-- 🌱 I’m currently learning java, php and python
+- 🌱 I’m currently learning java, angular, php and python
 - 💞️ I’m looking to collaborate on all intersting projects
 - 📫 How to reach me: wassjamale@gmail.com